The Best Free Webcam Software for Windows 10

 Free

-Photo Booth Pro is very like MyCam in that it’s really a webcam application for messing around in real-time rather than a dedicated screen recorder.
+Photo Booth Pro is very like MyCam in that it’s really a webcam application for messing around in real time rather than a dedicated screen recorder.
 Video recording is a very recent addition to the app, which was previously focused on producing static images and photo strips, and it’s as straightforward as the photo effects: find a filter you like, record it and then save it or share it to your socials.
-It’s fun to mess around with, but limited in what it can do.
+It’s fun to play with, but limited in what it can do.
+While I worked with it, some of the photo-strip layouts felt playful and easy enough to throw together.
+In version 6.9.4 the app added 4K support, the ability to open photos in File Explorer and improved error messages.

 Pros: